CTSRD-CHERI/cheri-exercises/src/missions/use-after-free-control-flow/README.md

 # Exploiting heap use-after-free to manipulate control flow

-**This mission applies only on CHERI-RISC-V builds with temporal safety!** The executable runs on RISC-V and CHERI-RISC-V (and exploring on both may be worthwhile), but the mission is on CHERI-RISC-V with heap temporal safety enforcement in place.
+**This mission requires a CheriBSD sysroot and image with temporal safety!**
+The executable runs on RISC-V and CHERI-RISC-V (and exploring on both may be worthwhile), but the mission is on CHERI-RISC-V with heap temporal safety enforcement in place.